There Are No Exceptions When It Comes to Being Pro-Life

 Putting Pro-Life Republicans on the Record

-, moderator Megyn Kelly asked: “Senator Rubio, you favor a rape and incest exception to abortion bans.
+At the Fox primetime debate, moderator Megyn Kelly asked: “Senator Rubio, you favor a rape and incest exception to abortion bans.
 Cardinal Timothy Dolan of New York just said yesterday those exceptions are ‘preposterous.’
 He said they discriminate against an entire class of human beings.
 If you believe that life begins at conception—as you say you do—how do you justify ending a life just because it begins violently through no fault of the baby?”

 Rubio answered: “Well Megyn, first of all, I’m not sure that’s a correct assessment of my record.
 I would go on to add that I don’t favor a…”